dnsimple/dnsimple-support/content/articles/caa-record.markdown

 | Value | The value associated with the tag.                                                                                                         |

 <callout>
-We currently don't allow configuration of the bit flag.
+We don't allow configuration of the bit flag.
 </callout>

 ## CAA record usage

-As explained in the format section, each CAA record contain only one tag-value pair.
-The tag must be one of the currently available tags.
+As explained in the format section, each CAA record contains only one tag-value pair.
+The tag must be one of the available tags.
 For example, if we want to limit the issuance of SSL certificates for `example.com` to the Let's Encrypt certificate authority, we should add the following CAA record:

 ```
 example.com.
 CAA 0 issue "letsencrypt.org"